is4tomj/posts-n-notes/protocols/README.md

 ## Warning

 Security is not a state.
 Security is a journey.
-You will do something wrong the first time you try new protocol.
+You will do something wrong the first time you try a new protocol.

 ## Definitions